openfga/python-sdk/README.md

 This project is licensed under the Apache-2.0 license.
 See the [LICENSE](https://github.com/openfga/python-sdk/blob/main/LICENSE) file for more info.

-The code in this repo was auto generated by [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) from a template based on the [python template](https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator/src/main/resources/python), licensed under the [Apache License 2.0](https://github.com/OpenAPITools/openapi-generator/blob/master/LICENSE).
+The code in this repo was auto generated by [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) from a template based on the [python legacy template](https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator/src/main/resources/python-legacy), licensed under the [Apache License 2.0](https://github.com/OpenAPITools/openapi-generator/blob/master/LICENSE).